fellownet/micasa/README.md

 ## Support

-If you like this project perhaps you can support us by making a donation?
+If you like this project, perhaps you can support us by making a donation?
 - Paypal: [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VQNGE3N5L6MKS)
 - Bitcoin: 1EqM3YqTMi1PfZDYtQoqTVytgDdUdsAtUw